wazroth/portfolio/index.md

 ### User interviews and paper prototyping for the Aligning Discovery and the User Journey project (2019)

-The project team sought to better understand project-based information discovery needs.
+The project team sought to better understand faculty and students' information discovery needs in the context of completing research projects.
 We conducted user interviews with a faculty member and three students, then engaged the same participants in a paper prototyping exercise.
 I led multiple synthesis/analysis sessions based on wall-walk and affinity-mapping approaches.
 The recommendations fed into a subsequent design sprint by the team and so far has resulted in a number of changes across the Libraries website -- some still in the works.

 * [Project overview](https://www.lib.ncsu.edu/projects/identifying-user-needs)
 * [Presentation at Code4Lib 2020](https://youtu.be/6JHwdgNJ3ig?t=1293)

 ### Multimedia Seminar Center touch panel (2018)

-A from-scratch design for a 10-inch room control panel tasked with controlling too many inputs.
+A from-scratch design for a 10-inch touchscreen room control panel tasked with controlling too many inputs.

 * [Full wireframes with comments](https://lucid.app/lucidchart/ae96f3ba-f03f-4a7b-b72e-493536d1f0dc/view)

 ### Study Room control panel (2017)

-I was presented with a proposed interface for a room-control panel for library study rooms and asked to provide feedback.
-I provided a design critique and updated wireframes.
+I was presented with a proposed interface for a 4.3 inch touchscreen room-control panel for library study rooms and asked to provide feedback.
+I provided a UX critique and updated wireframes, and collaborated with a designer on-staff to develop a design comp.

 * [Original proposal (PDF)](./images/amx-original.pdf)
 * [Dre's critique (PDF)](./images/amx-comments.pdf)